 - 1 large egg yolk

-- 3/4 cup extra-virgin olive oil
+- ¾ cup extra-virgin olive oil

 - Freshly ground black pepper

-For the pizza:
+For the pizza

-- 1 (14- to 16-ounce) ball Basic Pizza Dough (or pre-made dough)
+- 1 (14- to 16-ounce) ball pizza dough

-- 2 medium heirloom tomatoes, thinly sliced
+- 2 medium ripe heirloom tomatoes (or 1 large), thinly sliced

 - 5 slices American cheese

-- Heaping 1/2 cup loosely packed shredded lettuce
+- ½ to ⅔ cup shredded iceberg lettuce

-To prep the toppings: First, make the aioli.
-In a blender or food processor, combine the garlic scapes, lemon juice, salt, eggs, and a few grinds of black pepper.
+- In a blender or food processor, combine the garlic scapes, lemon juice, salt, eggs, and a few grinds of black pepper.
 Process until smooth, and then, with the machine running, stream in the olive oil very slowly until the mixture thickens and emulsifies.
 Taste the aioli and season with more lemon juice, salt, and pepper as needed.

-Heat a medium skillet over medium heat, add the bacon, and cook, stirring frequently, until it just begins to crisp at the edges, 5 to 7 minutes.
+- Heat a medium skillet over medium heat, add the bacon, and cook, stirring frequently, until it just begins to crisp at the edges, 5 to 7 minutes.
 Remove the skillet from the heat and transfer the bacon to a paper towel–lined plate to drain.